artineering-io/flair-docs/flair/styles/library/lines.md

 ## Style breakdown

-The _toon_ and _sketch_ shader style is all about generating lines for all kinds of linework to outline the form of 3D geometry.
-From clean lines to the more rough sketch lines, you can control and art-direct them to match your artwork.
+The lines shader style is all about generating lines for all kinds of linework to outline the form of 3D geometry.
+From clean toon lines to the more rough sketch lines, you can control and art-direct them to match your artwork.
 The shader style also provides other painterly effects often found using traditional painting media such as pigment turbulence, canvas granulation and dry-brush.

 <figure>
 	<video autoplay loop muted playsinline>